bluesky-social/atproto/README.md

 - the frontend (simple micro-bloggin application)
 - a third-party server that a user can delegate permission to to post on it's behalf (think [Buffer](https://buffer.com/))

 This project is setup in a yarn workspace.
 To install dependencies for all sub-projects, just run `yarn` from the project root.
+To build all sub-projects, run `yarn build` from the project root.

 ### Bluesky Server